ypei23/continuous-integration/README.md

 ## Submission

-To submit this assignment, you will post the URL to your github repo into sakai.
+To submit this assignment, you will paste the URL to your github repo into sakai.
 The URL should be of the format
 ```
 https://github.com/mikeizbicki/continuous-integration